moamal01/RacketSport-Stroke-identification/README.md

 ```

 # Annotating Data
-The annotate.py file located in the src/annotation directory, enables annotations of frames that are labelled with a specific value.
-This value is currently set to **empty_event** in the **label_of_interest** field at the top of the script.
+The annotation process consists of two main steps:

+1. Identifying stroke frames — Marking the frames where a stroke occurs.
+2. Annotating stroke frames — Labeling each identified frame with the corresponding stroke type.

+The relevant python scripts are found under `src/annotation`.

 1. Start by adding the video you want to annotate to the **videos** folder.
-2. Then add a json file with the frames you wish to annotate with frames as keys and **empty_event** as value.
+2. Then add or create a json file with the frames you wish to annotate with frames as keys and **empty_event** as value.

-   Example:
+## Marking Stroke Frames - add_events.py
+Allows for traversing a video, frame by frame and adding a specified event.
+This event is currently set to **empty_event** in the **event_name** field at the top of the script.

+### Variables

+* **video_path**: Path to the video.
+* **json_path**: Path to the json file.
+* **start_from**: Frame to start the stroke markation process from.
+* **event_name**: Name of the event you want to add.

+The script will display the frame specified in the **start_from** variable.
+From here, you have four options.
+* a — Go 1 frame back.
+* d — Go 1 frame forward.
+* s — Go 10 frames forward.
+* space — Add or overwrite event to the current frame.

+All changes are saved automatically after each event is added to prevent data loss.

+The json file will be populated with values such as:

     ```json
     {